Short Story Collections

 Writing was actually very difficult for me.
 The first grade I received lower than a C was in 7th Grade Grammar.
 It is not a natural talent.
 It wasn't until I got into fan fiction that I loved writing.
 I may not have been great at writing at the time, but I loved reading.
 My reading comprehension was great.
 I never had any issues reading.

 Originally I wanted to draw a fan fiction story.
 It was very, very slow going.
-My drawings were good, but it just took too long, and at the time- I didn't like color.
+My drawings were good, but it just took too long, and at the time— I didn't like color.
 It didn't have the 'wow' factor that I can create today, so I took to writing.
 I loved how fast I could get through a moment in time.
-The dialogue was fun to write and my imagination was boundless.
+The dialogue was fun to write and my imagination is boundless.
 I never had enough time in the day to write.
 I loved it.

 I took a creative writing class in high school.
 My teacher was amazing.
 My writing improved so much and I just craved more.
 That's why I pursued a double major in college.